rvanheest/Literature-Study-Feedback-Control/Blog/README.md

 }
 ```

-Notice that using the `closedLoop` function on a control system with controller, actuator, plant and filter will require using the `++` operator in order to concatenate these components.
+Notice that using the `closedLoop` function on a control system with controller, actuator, plant (the controlled system) and filter will require using the `++` operator in order to concatenate these components.

 ###Running example
 To demonstrate the workings of these basics, let's implement a simple `Plant` (this is the controlled system) and see how this framework performs.
 First we implement `Boiler`: